-Up/down arrows ( $\uparrow$ , $\downarrow$ ) used to navigate through various operator screens.
-They also raise and lower the mast on units equipped with an electric winch.
+These buttons (\uparrow, \downarrow) are used to navigate through the various operator screens.
+They are also used to raise and lower the mast on units equipped with an electric winch.

 Operator Screens

 See Figure 2-14.
 The operator screens display the most relevant and critical information an operator will need to properly configure and use the unit.
 From these six screens, the operator can access information necessary to operate the unit under normal conditions.